niall-byrne/python-in-a-box/README.md

 ## Customizing The Development Environment

 After you initialize the template with cookiecutter, you'll likely want to customize the resulting development environment to suit your needs.
-Here's a couple of quick examples to get your started...
+Here's a couple of quick examples to get you started...

 ### Webapps, APIs

 Install your framework with poetry before making these modifications (see section above).
-After everything noted below is modified to suit your needs, rebuild your container:
+After everything noted below is suits your needs, rebuild your container:
 `docker-compose build && docker-compose up`

 For a webapp like [Flask](https://flask.palletsprojects.com/) or [Django](https://www.djangoproject.com/), you'll want to customize the container [init script](./{{cookiecutter.project_slug}}/{{cookiecutter.project_slug}}/container_init.sh), as well as expose a port in the [docker-compose](./{{cookiecutter.project_slug}}/docker-compose.yml) file.

-In the [docker-compose](./{{cookiecutter.project_slug}}/docker-compose.yml) file, find your service, and add a yaml line to include an exposed port or ports:
+In the [docker-compose](./{{cookiecutter.project_slug}}/docker-compose.yml) file, find your service, and add a yaml line to include one or more exposed port(s):

 ```yaml
 services: